adrienaury/owl/README.md

 * it's simple, no complicated fanciness (like in LDAP for example)
 * read inputs as json on the standard input by default
-* write outputs as json on the standard output by default
+* write outputs as json on the standard output
 * write logs on the standard error by default

 Second principle : Owl is a devops tool.